dCache/dcache/docs/TheBook/src/main/markdown/cookbook-ha-with-replicable-services.md

 a client may see a token as `fb1991c5:-1093540442`, where `fb1991c5` is a backend indentifier and `-1093540442` is the backend token.
 One may map the backend identifier to an instance through ZooKeeper:

+### `transfermanager`

+Transfermanager is fully replicable.
+Several instances must share the same database as requests will be load balanced over all instances.
+The configuration should be synchronized such that all instances are configured the same way.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 \c System